Estimated Adjustment Amount definition

 Estimated Adjustment Amount means Seller's good faith reasonable estimate of an Adjustment Amount for the Closing, which estimate shall be provided to Purchaser no later than five Business Days before the Closing.

-Estimated Adjustment Amount has the meaning provided such term in Section 2.3(a).
+Estimated Adjustment Amount is defined in Section 2.5.

 Estimated Adjustment Amount means the estimated Adjustment Amount set forth on the Estimated Adjustment Certificate.